numba/numba/docs/src/CUDAPySpec.rst

 (This documents reflects the implementation of CUDA-Python in NumbaPro 0.12.
 In time, we may refine the specification.)

-As CUDA python is becoming more mature, it has become necessary to define a formal specification for CUDA Python and the mapping to the PTX ISA.
+As CUDA python is becoming more mature, it has become necessary to define a formal specification for CUDA Python and the mapping to the `PTX ISA <http://docs.nvidia.com/cuda/parallel-thread-execution/index.html>`_.
 There are places where the semantic of CUDA Python differs from the Python semantic.
 The change in semantic is necessary for us to generate high-performance code that is otherwise hard to achieve.

 No-Python Mode (NPM)
 ---------------------